Fall 2022 and Preview Week begin soon

 - You can improve accessibility with Blackboard Ally?
 Blackboard Ally is a built-in tool that automatically evaluates any files attached to your Blackboard course to help identify possible accessibility issues.
 For more information, check out An Overview of Blackboard Ally.

-There are no planned downtimes for Blackboard during September 2021.
+There are no planned downtimes for Blackboard in September 2022.

 You can check the status of Blackboard, Zoom, and other supported teaching technologies on the IT Services Status for Remote Teaching and Learning page.